|Date||Duration||Availability||Cost per person|

 - Awesome whitewater in combination with gentle float trip

 - One of the most remote river trips in Nepal

 - Taking out at Bardia National Park, Nepal's largest jungle park

 - A 7 km gorge - basically one really long rapid!

 Enjoying isolated and remote beaches at night, this journey truly is the trip of a lifetime.
 It gives you a taste of Nepal not many get to see.
-Away from the crowded trekking trails, it will just be us, the river and the occasional village that we pass.
+Away from the crowded trekking trails, it will just be you, the river and the occasional village that you pass.

 |Grade (Class)||IV / IV+|

 |Put in||Dungeswar (20-hour drive or 1-hour flight from Kathmandu)|